Quebec French lexicon: Gender-neutral usage

 Formal Quebec French also has a very different approach to gender-neutral language than Metropolitan French.
 There is a much greater tendency to generalize feminine markers among nouns referring to professions.
 This is done in order to avoid having to refer to a woman with a masculine noun, and thereby seeming to suggest that a particular profession is primarily masculine.
 Forms that would be seen as highly unusual in France are commonplace in Quebec, such as la docteure, la professeure, la première ministre, la gouverneure générale, and so forth.
 Many of these have been formally recommended by the Office québécois de la langue française and adopted by society at large.
 Official government and state titles and designations always have official, mandated French equivalent terms for each gender.

 Also, rather than following the rule that the masculine includes the feminine, it is relatively common to create doublets, especially in polemical speech: Québécoises et Québécois, tous et toutes, citoyens et citoyennes.

 As an isolated anecdote, a Quebec labour union once decided to promulgate an epicene neologism on the model of fidèle, calling itself the Fédération des professionnèles, rather than use either professionnels (masculine only) or professionnels et professionnelles (masculine and feminine).
 This sparked a fair amount of debate and is rather on the outer edge of techniques for nonsexist writing in Quebec French.

-In 2025, the Quebec minister for French language, announced that the provincial government and municipal governments would be directed to cease using gender-inclusive suffixes, alternatives, and doublets in official communications.
+In 2025, the Quebec minister for French language announced that the provincial government and municipal governments would be directed to cease using gender-inclusive suffixes, alternatives, and doublets in official communications.

 Morphology (word formation)

-Some suffixes are more productive in Quebec than in France, in particular the adjectival suffix -eux, which has a somewhat pejorative meaning: téter → téteux (thick, dumb, nitpicking, nerd), niaiser → niaiseux (foolish, irritating); obstiner → ostineux (stubborn); pot → poteux (a user or dealer of marijuana).
+Some suffixes are more productive in Quebec than in France, in particular the adjectival suffix -eux, which has a somewhat pejorative meaning: téter → téteux, niaiser → niaiseux; obstiner → ostineux; pot → poteux.
 This originates in the Norman language.